mcarifio/bashenv/README.md

 # bashenv

-A bash environment (that rests atop bash).
+A bash environment (that rests atop bash 5).

 ## summary